bungle/lua-resty-session/README.md

 `session.check.scheme` is additional check to validate that the request was made using the same protocol as the one used when the original cookie was delivered.
 This check is enabled by default.

-#### Additional checks that are not configurable

-`lua-resty-session` will always check on TLS/SSL connection whether the cookie was send with the same `ssl_session_id` that was used when the cookie was originally delivered.

 ## Nginx Configuration Variables

 You can set default configuration parameters directly from Nginx configuration.
 It's *IMPORTANT* to understand